 Is ketosis natural?

 Ketosis naturally occurs in all humans when we haven't eaten for a while; this means ketosis can occur to a mild degree overnight while sleeping, depending on the length of time between dinner and breakfast.
 Babies are born in ketosis.
 Ketosis also naturally occurs during prolonged fasting and starvation to preserve precious glucose for parts of the body that can't switch completely to burning fat.
 Some people believe that our hunter-gatherer ancestors ate a ketogenic diet, but I doubt that most pre-agricultural peoples spent all of their time in ketosis, since they would have eaten whatever was available to their satisfaction as often as they were hungry.
 Depending on season and location, some of them may have been eating high amounts of carbohydrates from fruits and root vegetables.
 None of them were counting protein or carbohydrate grams, that's for sure.
-I view carefully formulated ketogenic diets as therapeutic diets that take advantage of a natural biochemical mechanism to prevent or treat the many metabolic diseases our modern diet has inflicted upon us.
+I view carefully formulated ketogenic diets as therapeutic diets that take advantage of a natural biochemical mechanism to treat the many metabolic diseases our modern lifestyle has inflicted upon us.

 In addition to the books I referenced above, I highly recommend The Art and Science of Low-Carbohydrate Performance by Jeff Volek Phd RD and Stephen Phinney, MD PhD.
 This is THE book about ketogenic diets for athletes.